 How Orthodontic Treatment Work?

-There are 2 types of orthodontic appliances used to move teeth at right place, control muscles and jaws growth properly.
+Two (2) types of orthodontic appliances used to move teeth at right place, control muscles and jaws growth properly.
 These two types of appliances includes fixed and removable, there are further more types of these appliances.

 Dental braces are the most common fixed appliances.
 Braces consist of three parts such as bands, wires and brackets.
 Bands are used as anchor for appliance and are fixed around the teeth.
 Brackets are usually bonded to the front of teeth and arch wires are passed through these brackets and connect to the bands.